knime/knime-python/doc/extension-development.rst

 Port Decorators
 +++++++++++++++++
-Port decorators in the KNIME Python extension allow you to define individual input and output ports for your nodes.
-Each port can be of a specific type, such as "Table" or "Binary", and is used for nodes that require a fixed number of inputs or outputs.
-Unlike port groups, there is no requirement for individual port names to be unique within the node.
-This means you can have multiple ports with the same name, although it is generally recommended to use distinct names for clarity and maintainability.
+Port decorators in the KNIME Python extension allow you to define input and output ports for your nodes.
+Each port is of a specific type, such as "Table" or "Binary", and is used for nodes that require a fixed number of inputs or outputs.
+We recommend using unique and descriptive names for each port.

 .. autofunction:: knime.extension.input_table
    :noindex: